 The school will ensure that first aid can be rendered to staff and pupils, should they be injured or become ill.
 A ‘first aid needs’ risk assessment has been undertaken to ensure the provision is suitable for the school at all times including out of normal working hours and on visits and journeys.

-If immediate medical assistance is thought to be necessary, parents will be contacted.
+If immediate medical assistance is thought to be necessary, parents will be contacted and given the option of the School contacting an ambulance.
 However, should the parent(s) be unavailable medical assistance will be sought by the school and the child will be accompanied to the doctor or hospital by a member of staff.

 The school seeks to ensure that at least two members of staff have received training on an approved first aid course and two other members of staff have the additional paediatric training.